vishnukothakapu/Password-Geneator-App---React-Native/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# Technologies Used:
+1. React Native: For building the cross-platform mobile app.
+2. Formik & Yup: For handling form state and validation.
+3. BouncyCheckbox: A customizable checkbox component used for selecting password criteria.

+# Installation & Setup:
+Clone the repository: git clone https://github.com/yourusername/password-generator-app.git Navigate to the project directory: cd password-generator-app Install the dependencies: npm install
+Run the app on your device or emulator: npx react-native run-android or npx react-native run-ios
 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.